 Introduction / Help

-The Land Information Search (LIS) is a map based tool that allows you to search for data relating to an area of land that you have identified.
+The Land Information Search (LIS) is a map based tool that allows you to search for data relating to an area of land or a feature that you have identified.

-The search results will highlight the presence of a range of features such as Scheduled Monuments, Sites of Special Scientific Interest and native woodlands that fall within your area of interest and within a 500m buffer.
+Run a search in order to highlight the presence of a range of environmental features and designations such as Scheduled Monuments, Sites of Special Scientific Interest and Native Woodland that may fall within your area of interest and within a 500m buffer zone.

-Applicants for SRDP Rural Development Contracts and/or felling licences must take this information into account when applying for grants or licences.
-A copy of the LIS map will not be accepted with applications for SRDP grants or Felling Licences.
+Applicants for Scotland Rural Development Programme (SRDP) grants (e.g. AECS and FGS) and/or felling licences must take this information into account when applying for grants or licences.
+A copy of the Land Information Search map will not be accepted with applications for SRDP grants or felling licences.

 Draw your area of interest1.
 Please Note!
-The buttons allowing you to draw only become available when you have zoomed the map into a map scale (Found below the map on the right hand side) of 1:64,000 or higher.
+The buttons allowing you to draw only become available once you have zoomed the map into a scale of 1:64,000 or higher (the scale is found at the bottom right hand side of the map).

-3. You can add more points or areas to the map at any point if required (Please note: you cannot draw a mix of points and areas).
+3. You can add more points, lines or areas to the map at any point if required (Please note: you cannot draw a mix of points, lines and areas).

-4. You can zoom and/or pan the map whilst drawing your shape(s).
+4. You can zoom in and out on the map whilst drawing your shape(s).

 5. To edit a point, double click and drag it to its new position.

-6. To edit an area, double click on it and drag the boundary points to their new position.
+6. To edit an area or line, double click on it and drag the boundary points to their new position.
 You can delete the grey points by right clicking with your mouse.

-7. Clicking outside of the point or area confirms any edits that you have made.
+7. Clicking outside of the point, line or area confirms any edits that you have made.

 8. To delete a whole feature, hold down the ‘Control’ key and click inside the shape.